didasker/In-Aeria/README.md

 # In Aeria
 > A mod that adds blue air units.
-That's all!
+That's all! ...Just kidding.
+Extra Erekir stuff under the name "Prismatic Abyss" is coming.
+You can see it as it updates!!

 ## Credits
 Chromoxylograph - Lead Programmer, Spriter